$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Diagnostic Tests

 For all dimensions, the model must first speculate what \textit{X} might be given the pre-context.
 Based on this predicted {X}, it generates a statement \textit{Y} that follows from the causal relationship: either a paraphrase from the input or an implied statement.

 \paragraph{Masked Selected Sentence (\textsc{Mask X}).} This experiment gives as input the pre-context, post-context, and the dimension.
 The selected sentence is replaced with a token \texttt{<masked>}.
-Here, we test the commonsense ability to generate two (specific) statements given most of the story -- 4 out of 5 sentences -- but not the selected \textit{X} sentence.
-This setup partially avoids language generation conflation.
+Here, we test the commonsense ability to generate two (specific) statements given most of the story---4 out of 5 sentences---but not the selected sentence \textit{X}.
+This will let us see how much of a performance boost the model is given by copying \textit{X} from the input.

 As with \textsc{History}, for all dimensions, the model must first predict \textit{X}, then generate a paraphrased or implied statement \textit{Y} that is causally consistent.

 \paragraph{History and Selected Sentence (\textsc{History+X}).} This experiment gives as input the pre-context, selected sentence, and dimension.
 This is used as a direct comparison to \textsc{History} except with selected sentence \textit{X} given as part of the input.
 Statement \textit{Y} is generated as it is in \textsc{History}.